abhishek-kumar-code/Redfish_Public/Specification.md

 ## Abstract

-The Redfish Scalable Platforms Management API (*Redfish*) is a standard that uses RESTful interface semantics to access a schema based data model to conduct management operations.
+Redfish is a standard that uses RESTful interface semantics to access a schema based data model to conduct management operations.
 It is suitable for a wide range of devices, from stand-alone servers, to composable infrastructures, and to large-scale cloud environments.

 The initial Redfish scope targeted servers.